-Kori and her spouse,Teri, are the proud parents of five adult children: Ashley (marketing director), Lucy (food services), Lillian (who died in a car accident at the age of 23 in 2014), Stuart (a current LCC student), and Morgan (who came into their lives as a homeless teenager and who is a first responder/fire fighter,) AND the extra-proud MeeMaws to 3-and-a-half-year-old Calvin.
-They are expecting their second grandchild in late October of 2020.
+Kori and her spouse,Teri, are the proud parents of five adult children: Ashley (marketing director), Lucy (food services), Lillian (who died in a car accident at the age of 23 in 2014), Stuart (a current LCC student), and Morgan (who came into their lives as a homeless teenager and who is a first responder/fire fighter,) AND the extra-proud MeeMaws to 3-and-a-half-year-old Calvin and grandaughter, Penny, who was born in October of 2020.
 They spend their non-work time renovating their 1950's “empty-nester” home and garden in the heart of Springfield.

 I believe that what we need is a focus on moving Springfield forward for ALL of us.
 We need to invest in livable neighborhoods and strong communities; we need to invest in affordable, accessible housing; we need to invest in safe, maintained infrastructure; and we need to invest in small businesses and creating family wage jobs.
 I would like to serve as your Springfield City Councilor to bring these values to the forefront.
 My years working to grow nonprofit services and local businesses, as well as creating jobs for talented, diverse workers in those organizations, all while raising a family and serving in various ways, inspires me to be even more involved.
 A vote for me will mean prioritizing people, all people--and the very people who make Springfield a hometown to treasure.

 Springfield, OR 97477 US